 Until you resolve the liability issues, a liability insurance company won’t negotiate a settlement that considers all of your damages.
-When the liability issues are profound, it often takes litigation to motivate a fair settlement.
+When the liability issues are profound, it often takes litigation to motivate a fair compensation.

-Your Statute of Limitations is an Unavoidable Settlement Milestone
+Your Statute of Limitations Is an Unavoidable Settlement Milestone

 Complete a Free Case Evaluation form now

-Insurance Companies Don’t Always Negotiate Fairly
+Insurance Companies don’t Always Negotiate Fairly

 Even if you resolve the liability issues and your recovery is complete, it doesn’t mean the liability insurer will negotiate fairly.
 As minimizing losses is an insurance company’s primary goal, they try to settle your claim for as little as possible.
-If your claim involves serious or catastrophic injuries, negotiations often reach a stalemate for several reasons:
+If your claim involves severe or catastrophic injuries, negotiations often reach a stalemate for several reasons:

 - Insurers set claim reserves and try to settle claims within that predicted dollar amount.